mariorod98/ObsidianVault/🌱 Seedbox/UE4 Collisions.md

 - Collision enabled: detects raycast, overlap y hit.

 ### Collision presets
-The collision presets are a set of predefined responses that can be selected for a specific actor or class.
+The collision preset defines the collision response that the actor will have to every collision type defined in the project.
 There are several basic collision presets, but the user can specify custom presets in the Project Settings.
 The default collision presets are:

 | Preset | Description |
 |---|---|